nkengderick/product-management/Readme.md

 - Click the "Add Product" or "Submit" button to add the new product to the database.

 Feel free to explore other features and functionalities provided by the application.

+### 4. Track Inventory

+- Navigate to the `InventoryTracking` page by clicking `Inventory` top right.
+- View current stock levels, increment, decrement, or delete products directly from the inventory table.

+### 5. Generate and Print Inventory Report

+- Navigate to the `Report` page by clicking `Report` top right.
+- View a summary of the number of categories, products, quantity, unit price, and total price for each category.
+- Print the report for your records.

 ## Contributing